jsvisa/elixir_talk/README.md

 ## TODO
 1. compete the test cases
 2. add some advanced Operations
-3. add `ElixirTalk` to one supervisor process
+3. add `Beanstalk` to one supervisor process